AppImage/docs.appimage.org/source/introduction/upstream.rst

 AppImage and its reference implementation are designed with "upstream packaging" in mind.
 This means that we want the original author of an application to be the person that packages it as an AppImage, distributes it to end users, and supports it.

-In this regard, an AppImage is very similar to an :code:`.exe` file on Windows or a :code:`.dmg` file on macOS.
+In this regard, an AppImage is very similar to an ``.exe`` file on Windows or a ``.dmg`` file on macOS.
 These files are normally prepared by the original application authors rather than by third parties. |upstream_advantage| It also means that the application author does not have to follow arbitrary rules set by Linux distributions.

 .. note::
     Before you package an application as an AppImage, ask yourself whether you are either the application author or a member of the application team.
 If not, it is most likely better to ask the original author of the application or the application team to provide an official AppImage.